Doozer-Framework/Doozr/README.md

  - `Session` (Secure and OO Session interface)
  - `Template` (Interface to PHPTal)

 100% `composer` support.
 For all missing features we can make use of [packagist.org][1].
 So just put the required package(s) in your `composer.json` and use them right after installation without need to include `.../vendor/autoload.php` manually. `Doozr` detects the `composer` packages and includes the autoloader of `composer`.

-## API

-`Doozr` provides a ready to use `API` right after installation.
-The structure and routes are generic and built using best practices from community powered PHP-projects.
+This mechanism is our pragmatic approach as bridge to all the software & libraries out there.
+Of course you can build your very own *Services* and load them the same way as you would load a `Doozr` *Service* - but you are not required to do so.
+In other words: If you just want to use some smart library then pick it by using `composer` - but if you want to build your own piece of library then you should build a `Doozr` *Service* (which itself can use Composer as well).

 ## Versioning